citp/privacy-policy-historical/t/to/tok/tokyowebdesigns.com.md

 ### Use and disclosure of your information

 We are committed to the protection of your privacy and your personal information.
+All preliminary project discussions will be treated with the strictest confidence.
 We will do our utmost to comply with laws relating to privacy, data collection and the use of information that are currently enacted or may be enacted in the future.

 To facilitate our efficient use of your information, and to provide you with the services or products requested by you, it may sometimes be necessary for us to disclose your information to third parties.
 However, this disclosure will only occur in the following circumstances: